workshopdemos/doggos-gse/README_TEST.md

 # Test Challenge

+The activities in this test challenge are:

+1. *Generate Test Coverage Report:* Running tests and generating a report to visualize code coverage.
+2. *Edit a Test Case:* Modifying a specific test case to change expected outcomes and observing the results.
+3. *Add a Test4z Statement to a Test File:* Inserting a Test4z statement into the test code to demonstrate how to use Test4z snippets.

 ## Getting Started

 1. Login to the workshop system using the given URL, username, and password, and follow the steps your instructor provides